yelynn1/h6751/index.md

 ### Individual In-class Assignment (15%)

-We are going to have a two-hour in-class assignment, which covers programming.
+We are going to have a 90-minutes in-class assignment, which covers programming.
 The details will be announced later.

 ### Group Project (30%)